 In 2009, Katalina earned a bachelor’s degree (with honors) in elementary education.
-She’s now a teacher in Dubai, U.A.E.
-She also tutors kids from all over the world, including a child, coincidentally, from Kansas City, Missouri, where CI’s global headquarters is located!
+She’s now a special education teacher in Dubai, U.A.E.

-And, because she experienced the transformative power of sponsorship firsthand, Katalina has herself become a sponsor.
-She met 6-year-old Kamil for the first time on a recent visit to Delhi, India.
+And, because she experienced the transformative power of sponsorship firsthand, Katalina now sponsors two children — Kamil and Danielle.
+She met Kamil for the first time in 2015 in Delhi, India.

 “Sponsorship taught me to be grateful for what I have,” Katalina says, “and to show thanks to the people who gave to me.
 Even when I had nothing else, I had hope that everything would turn out well and that, one day, I could even change someone else’s life.”

 It did turn out well.
-And now Katalina is changing someone else’s life.
-That lucky someone is Kamil.
+And it’s becoming a ripple effect.
+Now Katalina is changing two young lives.